OfficeDev/office-js-docs-pr/docs/testing/application-specific-api-error-handling.md

 |`UnsupportedSheet`|This sheet type does not support this operation, since it is a Macro or Chart sheet.| |

 > [!NOTE]
-> The preceding table lists error messages you may encounter while using the Excel JavaScript API.
-If you are working with the Common API instead of the application-specific Excel JavaScript API, see [Office Common API error codes](../reference/javascript-api-for-office-error-codes.md) to learn about relevant error messages.
+> The preceding table lists error messages you may encounter while using the application-specific APIs.
+If you are working with the Common API, see [Office Common API error codes](../reference/javascript-api-for-office-error-codes.md) to learn about relevant error messages.

 ## Error notifications